jhd3197/twiglet/README.md

 ## Limitations

-- No loops or conditionals
+- No loops or conditionals (no if/elif/else or for/foreach)
+- No Jinja/Twig blocks or tags
 - No auto-escaping
 - Filters use comma-separated args